kumahq/kuma/docs/madr/decisions/005-policy-matching.md

   - targetRef:
       kind: Service
       name: backend
-    sourceConf: ... # conf for traffic coming from "backend" service
+    conf: ... # conf for traffic coming from "backend" service
 ```

 Policy can select traffic from proxies with "kuma.io/zone: us-east" tag: